Wood scores career-high 28 as Pistons blow out Spurs

-DETROIT (AP)Christian Wood scored a career-high 28 points as the Detroit Pistons routed the San Antonio Spurs 132-98 on Sunday.
+Wood came off the bench to score a career-high 28 points in 22 minutes as Detroit routed the San Antonio Spurs 132-98.

+“Christian is a talent, and there are nights he does things like this and there are other nights when he doesn’t,” Casey said.
+“I’ve always said he’s a talented young man, but he has to get more thinking into his game.

+“If he could have consistently done that before now, he wouldn’t be on his fifth team.”

 Luke Kennard added 20 points for the Pistons, who had lost eight of 10.
 Detroit had seven players score in double figures, including four reserves.